-Course Day and Time: Online/Tuesday & Thursday 12 noon - 3:00pm
+Course Day and Time: Tuesday and Thursday from 12 noon to 3:00 pm

 Prerequisites: Admission into the ADN-RN to BSN Program.
 Students must have an Associate in Science-Registered Nurse degree which included theoretical instruction and clinical application in medical, surgical, obstetrical, pediatric, geriatric, and psychiatric nursing; personal, family, and community health concepts; pharmacology and administration of medications; legal aspects of practice; interpersonal relationships and leadership skills; professional role and function; health teaching and counseling skills; and clinical experience in acute care, long-term care, and community settings.